-"I have made this recipe and it is delicious.
-It can be served with plum sauce as well as a fruit sauce.
-This is actually a short-cut version but it is fantastic."
+This Peking duck recipe is delicious.
+The roast duck can be served with plum sauce or other fruit sauce.
+This is a short-cut version, but it is fantastic.

 This recipe was absolute rubbish.
 You need a good few hours (8+) to render the fat before even thinking about making the skin crispy.
 An utter failure